What is a Terminal Degree?

 What is a terminal degree?

-In most cases, this degree is also called the Ph.D. or doctor of philosophy, and in some fields, it is considered as a professional degree, such as doctor of medicine or law.
+In most scenarios, the definition of this degree is also called the Ph.D. or Doctor of Philosophy, and in some cases, it is considered as a professional degree, such as Doctor of Medicine or Law.

 These professional degrees are legally required by the person before practicing the profession.